-Article 16: Codes of conduct
+Codes of conduct

-- 1. Member States and the Commission shall encourage: - (a) the drawing up of codes of conduct at Community level by trade and professional associations or organisations designed to contribute to the proper implementation of this Directive, and in particular Articles 5 to
+- 1. Member States and the Commission shall encourage: - (a) the drawing-up of codes of conduct at Community level, by trade and professional associations or organisations designed to contribute to the proper implementation of Articles 5 to 15;

-- (b) the transmission of draft codes of conduct at national or Community level to the Commission so that the latter may examine their compatibility with Community law; - (c) the accessibility of these codes of conduct in the Community languages by electronic means; - (d) professional associations or organisations to inform Member States and the Commission of their assessment of the application of their codes of conduct and their impact upon practices, habits or customs relating to electronic commerce. - 2.
-In so far as they may be concerned, consumer associations shall be involved in the drafting and implementation of codes of conduct drawn up according to paragraph 1 (a).
+- (b) the transmission of draft codes of conduct at national or Community level to the Commission so that the latter may examine their compatibility with Community law; - (c) the accessibility of these codes of conduct in the Community languages by electronic means; - (d) the communication to the Member States and the Commission, by professional associations or organisations, of their assessment of the application of their codes of conduct and their impact upon practices, habits or customs relating to electronic commerce. - 2.
+In so far as they may be concerned, consumer associations shall be involved in the drafting and implementation of codes of conduct drawn up according to point (a) of paragraph 1.

-Article 17: Out of court dispute settlement
+Out-of-court dispute settlement

-- 1. Member States shall ensure that, in the event of disputes between an information society service provider and its recipient, their legislation allows the effective use of out of court dispute settlement mechanisms including by appropriate electronic means. - 2.
-Member States shall ensure that bodies responsible for out of court settlement of consumer disputes apply the principles of independence and transparency, the adversarial principle, and the principles of effectiveness of procedure, legality of the decision, liberty of parties and representation. - 3.
-Member States shall encourage bodies responsible for out of court dispute settlement to inform the Commission of the decisions they take regarding information society services and to transmit any other information on the practices, usages or customs relating to electronic commerce.
+- 1. Member States shall ensure that, in the event of disagreement between an Information Society service provider and its recipient, their legislation allows the effective use of out-of-court schemes fsor dispute settlement, including appropriate electronic means. - 2.
+Member States shall ensure that bodies responsible for the out-of-court settlement of consumer disputes apply, whilst abiding by Community law, the principles of independence and transparency, of adversarial techniques, procedural efficacy, legality of the decision, and freedom of the parties and of representation. - 3.
+Member States shall encourage bodies responsible for out-of-court dispute settlement to inform the Commission of the decisions they take regarding Information Society services and to transmit any other information on the practices, usages or customs relating to electronic commerce.

-Article 18: Court actions
+Court actions

-1. Member States shall ensure that effec-

-tive actions can be brought against information society services' activities by allowing measures to be taken as rapidly as possible by way of interim injunctions in order to remedy an alleged infringement and to protect the interested parties from being subject to further damages.

-2. Acts in breach of the national provisions incorporating Articles 5 to 15 of this Directive which affect consumer interests shall constitute infringements within the meaning of Article 1(2) of Directive 98/27/EC of the European Parliament and Council on injunctions for the protection of consumers' interests.
+- 1. Member States shall ensure that effective court actions can be brought against Information Society services' activities, by allowing the rapid adoption of interim measures designed to remedy any alleged infringement and to prevent any further impairment of the interests involved. - 2.
+Acts in breach of the national provisions incorporating Articles 5 to 15 of this Directive which affect consumers' interests shall constitute infringements within the meaning of Article 1(2) of Directive 98/27/EC of the European Parliament and Council54.

-Article 19: Cooperation between authorities
+Cooperation between authorities